katemcg93/PANDS_Project_2021/README.md

  #### Levene's test </br></br>
  Before carrying out t tests to compare mean values between species, the assumptions associated with it should be tested.
 These are normality, which was tested in Part 1 of the analysis, and equality of variances (the spread/distribution around the mean should be equal in both samples).

 Levene's test can be used to assess equality of variances between two or more groups; this test is available in the scipy stats module.
-The null hypothesis for Levene's test is that the variance between the groups is equal; if the p value returned is less than 0.05, we must reject the null hypothesis and assume inequality of variances.
+The null hypothesis for Levene's test is that the variance between the groups is equal; if the p value returned is less than 0.05, we must reject the null hypothesis and assume inequality of variances [23]

 ## References <br></br>